Naturkosmetik

 7. Fair Trade

-Fair Trade guarantees:
+Fair Trade guaranteed:

 + Fair pay and working conditions for producers